-The Labrador Retriever hails from Newfoundland, Canada and is likely named for the neighboring region, Labrador.
-It is believed that the Labrador Retriever is the result of breeding the large Newfoundland dog with smaller local water dogs.
-Bred for his hunting, retrieving, and swimming skills, the Lab was sought after by hunters around the world which explains his worldwide popularity today.
+The Labrador Retriever hails from Newfoundland, Canada, and is likely named for the neighboring region, Labrador.
+It’s believed that the Labrador Retriever is the result of breeding the large Newfoundland dog with smaller local water dogs.
+Produced for his hunting, retrieving, and swimming skills, the Lab was sought after by hunters worldwide, which explains his worldwide popularity today.

-The fishermen of Newfoundland preferred the Labrador Retriever, known as the St. Johns Dog at the time, because he could fit in their small boats and jump in and out easily to retrieve any fish trying to escape their lines.
-The Newfoundland dog was often too large for this, also the Lab’s shorter, slicker coat prevented ice from building up in the fur while swimming in the frigid waters of the North Atlantic.
+The fishermen of Newfoundland preferred the Labrador Retriever, known as the St. Johns Dog at the time, because he could fit in their small boats and jump in and out quickly to retrieve any fish trying to escape their lines.
+The Newfoundland dog was often too large for this; also, the Lab’s shorter, slicker coat prevented ice from building up in the fur while swimming in the North Atlantic’s frigid waters.

-The Labrador Retriever was eventually imported by hunters from England in the early 1800s and were called St. Johns Dogs up until 1865 when the Labrador name became prevalent.
+The Labrador Retriever was eventually imported by hunters from England in the early 1800s and was called St. Johns Dogs up until 1865 when the Labrador name became prevalent.
 In 1895, English laws effectively eliminated the import of dogs into the country, threatening the population of Labrador Retrievers.
-Our modern Labs are likely the result of a few breed enthusiasts, including the Earl of Malmesbury and the Duke of Buccleuch, taking pride in preserving the integrity and survival of the Labrador Retriever breed.
+Our modern Labs are likely the result of a few breed enthusiasts, including the Earl of Malmesbury and the Duke of Buccleuch, taking pride in preserving the Labrador Retriever breed’s integrity and survival.

 The Kennel Club (UKC) recognized the Labrador Retriever in 1903, followed later by the American Kennel Club (AKC) in 1917.

-Sturdy, strong and with a face you can’t help but love, the Labrador Retriever is appreciated the world over in the show ring and millions of homes.
-The American Kennel Club recognizes three colors in the Labrador Retriever breed, black, yellow and chocolate.
+Sturdy, healthy, and with a face you can’t help but love, the Labrador Retriever has appreciated the world over in the show ring and millions of homes.
+The American Kennel Club recognizes three colors in the Labrador Retriever breed, black, yellow, and chocolate.
 A small white spot on the chest is allowed, but any other color or combination of markings would disqualify a dog from show competition.
-His coat is short, straight and very dense with a weather resistant undercoat according to the AKC’s breed standard.
+According to the AKC’s breed standard, his coat is short, straight, and dense with a weather-resistant undercoat.